covcom/303CEM/04 Build and Deployment/README.md

 umount /mnt/backup
 ```

-It looks like the client only has read-access to the remote directory.
+It looks like all internal servers have access to the remote directory.
 To fix this you will need to modify the configuration `/etc/exports` file on the **fileserver**.
+Here we restrict access to server `10.5.5.10`.
 ```
 /home/backup     10.5.5.10(rw,sync)
 ```